Did Smokey Retire Too Early? Human- Caused Ignitions on the Rise

 Smokey in 1944, still 90 percent 80 years later…

 Human-caused wildfire are different than lightning fires.
 Often lightning occurs with rain.
 Human causes can occur at the hottest, driest and windiest (when air resources can’t fly), time of the year, and throughout the year.
-Let’s face it, there are a lot more humans around.
+Let’s face it, there are a lot more humans around than there used to be.
 Check out the trail of campers heading to the woods for next weekend, and think about the numbers 30 years ago.
 Certainly changes in climate can be correlated with increasing problematic wildfires, but so could increases in population, in population in the woods, and so on.
-When we were worried about not enough people enjoying the outdoors (the Nature Deficit, remember that), we wanted more people to get into the wildlands.
+When we were worried about not enough people enjoying the outdoors (the Nature Deficit, remember that?), we wanted more people to get into the wildlands.
 After Covid, we have.. too many?
 And if more people mean more fires, then resources will be stretched.. leading to less control, possibly leading to more problematic fires.
 Maybe “if you set them, they are bad” was not an untrue message all along.
 Sometimes nuance gets in the way of clarity.

 I’m also pointing out what seems like a serious data deficit.
 Somehow we have wildfire-climate models that predict acreage of wildfires in 2100, yet we don’t have easily accessible data on human ignitions.
 At least not to the level of detail that we would need to try, or compare, different policy interventions to reduce ignitions on meaningful scales.
 It’s probably too simple to say “there’s lots of money to study climate and lots of satellite data so we tend to see the world through that lens.”
 And yet, what are we not seeing when we look through that lens?